-MRSA is mediated by mecA gene; which is a chromosomally coded.
-It alters penicillin binding protein (PBP) present on S. aureus cell membrane to PBP-2a:
+MRSA is mediated by the mecA gene; which is chromosomally coded.
+It alters penicillin-binding protein (PBP) present on S. aureus cell membrane to PBP-2a:

-- PBP is an essential protein needed for cell wall synthesis of bacteria. β lactam drugs bind and inhibit this protein, there by inhibiting cell wall synthesis.
+- PBP is an essential protein needed for the cell wall synthesis of bacteria. β lactam drugs bind and inhibit this protein, thereby inhibiting cell wall synthesis.

 - The altered PBP2a of MRSA strains has less affinity for β lactam antibiotics; hence MRSA strains are resistant to all β lactam antibiotics.

-- There is an increasing trend of MRSA rate over last few decades.
-Though it varies from place to place, overall about 30–40% strains of S. aureus are MRSA.
+- There is an increasing trend in the MRSA rates over the last few decades.
+Though it varies from place to place, overall about 30–40% of strains of S. aureus are MRSA.